Implications of GWTC-3 on primordial black holes from vacuum bubbles: PBH's from vacuum bubbles

 \subsection{Mechanism}

 If the inflaton field lives in a multidimensional potential, it may tunnel from the quasi-de Sitter vacuum to another vacuum of a lower energy scale.
 As a result, bubbles constantly pop out in space at a certain nucleation rate, and expand at a speed close to the speed of light.
-After inflation ends, inflaton outside the bubbles rolls down to the universe's present vacuum, decaying into hot radiation, while the rapidly expanding bubbles run into the radiation fluid.
-If the energy scale of the bubble interior is larger than that of our vacuum, such a bubble will eventually come to a stop and start receding with respect to the Hubble flow, because all forces acting on the bubble wall, including the vacuum pressure, the wall tension and possible friction from the radiation fluid, point inwards.
+After inflation ends, inflaton outside the bubbles rolls down to the Universe's present vacuum, decaying into hot radiation, while the rapidly expanding bubbles run into the radiation fluid.
+If the energy scale of the bubble interior is larger than that of our vacuum, such a bubble will eventually come to a stop and start receding with respect to the Hubble flow, because all forces acting on the bubble wall, including the vacuum pressure, the wall tension and possible friction from the radiation fluid, point inward.
 The fate of the bubble depends on its size.
-A small bubble could possibly collapse into a black hole after it reenters the cosmological horizon.
+A small bubble could collapse into a black hole after it reenters the cosmological horizon.
 This kind of bubble and its resulting PBH are what we refer to as subcritical.
-For a sufficiently large bubble, the bubble wall will also start receding with respect to the Hubble flow at some point after inflation for the same reason as in the case of a subcritical bubble, but the bubble will never collapse because the fast inflating of bubble interior.
-As a result, a wormhole forms, connecting our universe and the bubble, and eventually pinches off, leaving a black hole in our universe and a spacetime that is causally disconnect from our universe, i.e., a baby universe.
+For a sufficiently large bubble, the bubble wall will also start receding with respect to the Hubble flow at some point after inflation for the same reason as in the case of a subcritical bubble, but the bubble will never collapse due to the inflation occurring in the bubble interior.
+As a result, a wormhole forms, connecting our Universe and the bubble, and eventually pinches off, leaving a black hole in our Universe and a space-time that is causally disconnected from our Universe, i.e., a baby universe.
 This kind of bubble and its resulting PBH are what we refer to as supercritical.